-- Provide a pedestrian crosswalk midway between the proposed loop road intersections on Key West Avenue to allow for a connection from the commercial center to the Life Sciences Center mall extension to the south; - Provide office/commercial uses on the central portion of site (south of stream): - Provide a stormwater management pond upstream from the intersection of the existing water line and stream; - Retain existing trees in proposed housing areas, to the extent possible; - Provide a pedestrian connection to the eastern portion of Area B-3 (northeast of pond); - Provide a pedestrian connection west across the loop road, approximately at its intersection with existing Decoverly Hall Road; and - Provide vehicular access on both sides of the site from the loop road (encourage medians for left-turn lanes).
+- Provide a pedestrian crosswalk midway between the proposed Indo road intersections on Key West Avenue to allow for a connection from the commercial center to the Life Sciences Center mall extension to the south; - Provide office/commercial uses on the central portion of site (south of stream); - Provide a stormwater management pond upstream from the intersection of the existing water line and stream; - Retain existing trees in proposed housing areas, to the extent possible; - Provide a pedestrian connection to the eastern portion of Area B-3 (northeast of pond); - Provide a pedestrian connection was across the loop road, approximately at its intersection was existing Decoverly Hall Road; and - Provide vehicular access to both sides of the site from the loop road (encourage prediagos for left-turn lanes).

-Area B-3 (4 acres) contains a single-family residence and adjoins Area B-2, which is zoned O-M. The western edge of the property is traversed by the proposed loop road.
-The Plan recommends medium-density (R-60 Zone) for this area, which is currently zoned R-200.
+Area B-3, 4 and adjoins Area B-2, which is zoned by the western edge of the property is traversed by the proposed loop road.
+The Flan recommends medium-density (R-60 Zone) for this area, which is currently zoned R-200.
 The Plan designates the property for a TDR-10 option.
 The TDR-10 density is consistent with the existing and planned office/employment and moderate-density residential uses on the adjacent and surrounding areas.